vilya/Shadertron/README.md

 -------------

 Some of ShaderToy's videos are in .ogv format & others are in .webm.
-ShaderTool uses whatever video codecs are installed on your system; you may need to install additional codecs to be able to play back these formats.
+Shadertron uses whatever video codecs are installed on your system; you may need to install additional codecs to be able to play back these formats.

 On Windows, for more information about codecs, including how to find out which